vividvilla/olaf/README.md

 ## What to do next

-1. You can edit site settings such as title, description etc from `config.py` file.
+You can edit site settings such as title, description etc from `config.py` file.
-2. Edit file

 ## Features in pipeline
 	- Ghost/WordPress like GUI content creator/editor